SaltedDoubao/DesktopMemo/README_en.md

 **Automatic Import** (Recommended):
 1. Ensure the old application data directory (`Data/content/`) is in the application directory
-2. Click "Import Old Data" in the application settings
+2. The program will automatically import old data on first run
-3. The app will automatically find and import all old memo files
+3. Manually delete the Data directory after import is complete
 4. Done!

 **Manual Import**: